How do we work out who should fund or provide your supports?

 We also follow agreements between state, territory and federal governments.
 These include:

-Remember, all supports we fund must meet all the NDIS funding criteria.
-If we’re responsible for funding the support, it must also meet all the other NDIS funding criteria before we can include it in your plan.
+Remember, all supports we fund must meet all the reasonable and necessary criteria before we can include it in your plan.

 This page current as of